On the gcd graphs over polynomial rings: Acknowledgements

 \section{Acknowledgements}

 We thank Professor Torsten Sander for the enlightening correspondence about gcd-graphs and related arithmetic graphs.
-We are grateful to Professor Emanuel Kolwaski for some helpful comments on Fekete polynomials and for writing the book \cite{kowalski2018exponential}.
+We are grateful to Professor Emmanuel Kolwaski for some helpful comments on Fekete polynomials and for writing the book \cite{kowalski2018exponential}.
 We thank Professor Ki-Bong Nam for his interest in this topic and his feedback on the first draft.
-Finally, we thank Minh-Tam Trinh for his discussions, encouragement, and support at the initial stage of this work.
+Finally, we thank Minh-Tam Trinh for his discussions, encouragement, and support at the initial stage of this work. {We are also grateful to the referee for their comments and valuable suggestions which we have used to improve our exposition.}